Barracuda09/SATPI/README.md

 Contact
 -------
-If you feel the need to contact me, you can do so by sending an email to:
+If you like to contact me, you can do that by sending an email to:

     m.a.postema -at- alice.nl